mp-se/stirplate/README.md

 ## Setup

 The wifi version will create an access point at startup called StirPlate (password=password).
 In the portal you can choose the settings for OTA and Blynk (local server).
 Leaving the fields blank will disable that part of the functionallity.

+Double tap on the reset button will force the device into wifi setup mode.

+The following are the options you can set in the WIFI portal:
+* OTA URL; Point to a directory on a webserver where the firmware and version.json file is stored.
+* BLYNK SERVER; IP adress to the blynk server (192.168.4.1)
+* BLYNK PORT; If you are using the blynk docker image this is typlically 8080
+* BLYNK TOKEN; Token for your blynk app
+* TEMPERATURE: Use C or F (Capital letters) to indicate if you want Celcius or Farenheight for the temp display.

 Once the device is on the wifi network it will have a running webserver that can show the active configuration and also force the device into configuration model.
 The name of the device will be __stirplateXXXXX.local__ (or just use the dynamic IP).
 Chip ID will be 6 characters and uniqe for that device (eg 7a84DC).